-Relationship mapping helps you identify decision makers and influencers to win, retain and grow your key accounts.
-Think of it as your little black book to get things done.
+Relationship maps help you identify decision makers and influencers to win, retain and grow your key accounts.
+Think of it as your 'little black book' to get things done.

 In fact 6.8 people to be exact.

 In a 2016 study, CEB Global found the average number of customer stakeholders that have to formally sign off on a B2B purchasing decision was 6.8.

 Which means everyone has something to say.
 People on buying teams come from all over the organisation.
 Everyone seems to have an opinion and as a supplier you need to manage these diverse priorities to avoid deadlocks and get decisions made.